Rockmond Dunbar: Television

 Dunbar is known for his leading role as Kenny Chadway on the television series Soul Food, and TV Guide named him as one of "Television's 50 Sexiest Stars of All Time".
 He landed a regular role as Benjamin Miles "C-Note" Franklin on the television series Prison Break.
 In 2007, Dunbar starred on the short-lived TNT medical drama Heartland.
 He made a guest appearance on Noah's Arc as himself to give Noah (screenwriter and the main character of the show) some ideas about his movie Fine Art.
 He also had a recurring role on the UPN series Girlfriends, and is also known for his role as "Pookie" on the television series The Game.
 He was also a regular on the short-lived FX series Terriers.

 Dunbar's other TV credits include guest appearances in Earth 2, Felicity, The Pretender, Two Guys and a Girl, and North Shore.

 In 2011, he joined the cast of FX's show Sons of Anarchy as the new Sheriff of Charming, Eli Roosevelt.
 In 2013, Dunbar joined the CBS crime drama The Mentalist as FBI agent Dennis Abbott.
 In 2018, Dunbar joined the cast of 9-1-1 as Michael Grant, leaving in 2021 over the COVID-19 vaccine mandate, after his requests for exemptions were denied.
-In February 2022, it was reported that he has sued the makers of the show, saying he "was denied medical and religious exemptions and faced racial discrimination."
-In July 25, 2022, it was reported that Dunbar's case of racial misconduct was dismissed as baseless by a judge in a Los Angeles Courtroom, but that Disney/Fox does face some claims from Rockmond Dunbar alleging religious and racial discrimination, retaliation and breach of contract, among other claims.